Big-Life-Lab/PHES-ODM/metadata.md

 -   **denyAccessToPublic**: If this is True, this data will not be available to the public.
 (Boolean)

--   **denyAccessToAllOrganizations**: If this is True, this data will not be available to any partner organization.
+-   **denyAccessToAllOrgs**: If this is True, this data will not be available to any partner organization.
 (Boolean)

 -   **denyAccessToSelf**: If this is True, this data will not be shown on the portal when this reporter logs in.
 (Boolean)

--   **denyAccessToFederalPublicHealthAuthorities**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
+-   **denyAccessToFedPHA**: If this is True, the data will not be available to employees of the Public Health Agency of Canada - PHAC.
 (Boolean)

--   **denyAccessToLocalPublicHealthAuthorities**: If this is True the, data will not be available to local health authorities.
+-   **denyAccessToLocalPHA**: If this is True the, data will not be available to local health authorities.
 (Boolean)

--   **denyAccessToProvincialPublicHealthAuthorities**: If this is True, this data will not be available to provincial health authorities.
+-   **denyAccessToProvPHAs**: If this is True, this data will not be available to provincial health authorities.
 (Boolean)

--   **denyAccessToOtherDataProviders**: If this is True, this data will not be available to other data providers not listed before.
+-   **denyAccessToOther**: If this is True, this data will not be available to other data providers not listed before.
 (Boolean)

 -   **denyAccessToDetails**: More details on the existing confidentiality requirements of this measurement.